MongoDb Schema Design

 following: 112,

-createdAt: 12-01-2017
+createdAt: "2017-12-01"

 }

-Mongodb Schema Design for Real-World Examples
+MongoDB Schema Design for Real-World Examples

-"How frequently will I be updating the data?"
+"How often will I update this data?"

-"How much will documents grow?"
+"How large will documents grow?"

 Conclusion